vivid-inc/ash-ra-template/README.md

 - Modal parsing.
 Inline an EDN string that configures the parsing mode, a subset of options accepted by `(render)`.
 The mode magic may occur mid-stream and multiple times.
 Mode magic tag escaping rules.
 Settings apply to the current file only.
 - Consider an option to infer outer-most parens.
 - JetBrains IDEA plugin providing support for .art files.
+- Java policies, to make it possible to execute untrusted templates.